 What age should a dog be neutered?

-A male dog can be castrated between six to seven months, and depending on the breed, this can vary.
+A male dog can be castrated between six to seven months, but it can vary depending on the breed.
 Speak to your vet for clarification.

 Always speak to your vet for advice and clarification.

-Delaying your dogs spay un-necessarily could actually lead to more problems, such as increased risk of breast cancer after she’s had her third season.
+Delaying your dog's spay un-necessarily could lead to more problems, such as the increased risk of breast cancer after she’s had her third season.

 Does pet insurance cover neutering?